henryrestive/infra-docs/Azure-DataPlatform.md

 - `main.tf`: This file contains the main Terraform configuration for the entire data platform, including resource dependencies and module invocations.
 - `variables.tf`: This file contains global variables that can be used across all environments and modules.
 - `outputs.tf`: This file contains global outputs that provide information about resources provisioned by the data platform.

-This folder structure allows you to easily manage environment-specific configurations, reuse Terraform modules across different environments, and maintain a clear separation of concerns between different components of the data platform.

 # Approach 1: VM Agents pool for pipeline
 ---